Global Antiquity: Making Progress?

 The problem of scale (coordinator: Ian Morris)

-· Karine Chemla (CNRS)
+· Karine Chemla (U Edinburgh) - statement

-· Gary Feinman (Field Museum)
+· Gary Feinman (Field Museum) - statement

-· Kyle Harper (U Oklahoma)
+· Kyle Harper (U Oklahoma) - statement

-· Dan Hoyer (Seshat Project)
+· Dan Hoyer (Seshat Project) - statement

 Program Day 2: Sat, Nov 16, 2024